On the convergence of the Metropolis-Hastings Markov chains: Some preliminaries and notes

+This study was motivated by the well-known and clearly proven result in the discrete case where the simple positivity of the transition matrix (or some its power) guarantees the convergence of the corresponding Markov chain to the stationary distribution, i.e. the positiveness occurs the only constructive condition needed for the convergence.
+So a natural question arises whether some proper positiveness condition is also sufficient for the convergence in the general state discrete time Markov chains?
+The answer turns out to be positive in the case of the Markov chains, associated with the Metropolis-Hastings algorithm.

+The general state discrete time Markov chains convergence is well investigated (see e.g. \cite{book-1, basic-1, basic-2, paper-2, advanced-2, book-7, basic-3, paper-1}) and very common advanced results were achieved by using of some specific notions as reversibility, irreducibility and aperiodicity.
+In the Metropolis-Hastings Markov chains we have two important particular advantages, sourced by the nature of the chain.
+Such a chain is always reversible and the target distribution stands for the (known) stationary distribution.
+These facts simplify the environment of the proof scenario.

+The most famous convergence result for the MH-chains, formulated in easily verifiable conditions, is announced for example in \cite{basic-3} (Theorem 7.4 along with Corollary 7.5).
+Therein is shown that the positivity of the proposal distribution

+provides the irreducibility of the corresponding MH-chain and also if the algorithm admits the event $x_{(n)}=x_{(n-1)}$ with nonzero probability then the MH-chain is aperiodic.
+The second claim of Theorem 7.4 in \cite{basic-3} says that both irreducibility and aperiodicity imply the total variation convergence.
+Also in \cite{basic-3} is pointed out the existence of classes of examples in which the event $x_{(n)}=x_{(n-1)}$ never occurs.

-Concisely formulated our main practical result (Proposition \ref{p34}) states that if both the target and the proposal densities are positive functions then (\ref{e1-3}) holds regardless from the shape of the initial density.
-Remember that we use no other constructive conditions besides the mentioned positiveness.
-In the theorems below we use essentially only the notion of the reversibility and positiveness.
+Concisely formulated our main practical result (Corollary \ref{coroll42}) states that if the proposal density $q(\cdot|\cdot)$ is positive then (\ref{e1-3}) holds regardless from the shape of the initial density.
+Therefore (\ref{ppc}) provides also the aperiodicity of the chain because it is a necessary condition for an irreducible chain to converge.